CastBart/CastBart/README.md

 - 🌱 I’m currently learning more about programming practices.
 In college I've mostly studied C# and C++.
 Most recently I found interest in web design therefore im trying to tone my skills in languages such as JavaScript, HTML5, CSS3 and also using jQuerry and Bootstrap!

-- 📫 You can reach me on my email adress -bartosz.j.zych@gmail.com
+- 📫 You can reach me on my email address -bartosz.j.zych@gmail.com